Z80 Single Board Computer

 My First Didactic 8-bit Z80-based Computer

-I built this computer because I’ve been interested in creating a working computer from TTL chips since my high school days.
-The Z80 microprocessor, first introduced by Zilog in 1976, was an ideal choice for this project.
-As an enhanced version of the Intel 8080, it became one of the most successful 8-bit CPUs ever made, powering iconic computers like the Sinclair ZX Spectrum, Radio Shack TRS-80, and many early CP/M machines.
+I’ve been fascinated with building a working computer from TTL chips since high school.
+To explore PC architecture and learn assembly language, I chose the Z80 microprocessor—introduced by Zilog in 1976—as my platform.
+As an enhanced Intel 8080, it became one of the most successful 8-bit CPUs, powering classics like the Sinclair ZX Spectrum, Radio Shack TRS-80, and countless early CP/M machines.

 Project Overview

-My project started by following Grant Searle’s ingenious design: Grant’s 7-chip Z80 Computer.
-What makes this design remarkable is its minimalist approach – achieving a fully functional computer with just seven integrated circuits.
+I kicked off this project by following Grant Searle’s elegant minimalist design: Grant’s 7-chip Z80 Computer.
+Remarkably, this schematic delivers a fully functional computer with just seven ICs.

 Original Z80 Computer Schematic

-Original schematic by Grant Searle – Note the elegant simplicity of the design
+Original schematic by Grant Searle—note the tasteful simplicity of the design.

 UART Modifications